pedroalbanese/edgetk/README.md

 ### IKM (input key material value)
 Keying material is in general to include things like shared Diffie-Hellman secrets (which are not suitable as symmetric keys), which have more structure than normal keys.

+### GOST (GOvernment STandard of Russian Federation)
+GOST refers to a set of technical standards maintained by the Euro-Asian Council for Standardization, Metrology and Certification (EASC), a regional standards organization operating under the auspices of the Commonwealth of Independent States (CIS)

+### ShangMi (National secret SM2/SM3/SM4 algorithms)
+SM2 is a public key cryptographic algorithm based on elliptic curves, used for e.g. generation and verification of digital signatures; SM3, a hashing algorithm comparable to SHA-256; and SM4, a block cipher algorithm for symmetric cryptography comparable to AES-128.
+These standards are becoming widely used in Chinese commercial applications such as banking and telecommunications and are sometimes made mandatory for products procured by Chinese government agencies.
+SM4 is part of the ARMv8.4-A expansion to the ARM architecture.

 ## Features
 * **Cryptographic Functions:**